e-cal/ecal.dev/src/static/pages/about.md

 Currently building:

-- automated product image generation tools for Print Geek, an on-demand printing service
+- automated product image generation tools for e-commerce sites
 - a platform to save massive amounts of time and money on contract bidding
 - tools to handle the boilerplate work for teachers, so they can focus on teaching not paperwork